This list is about the most serious red flags in men.

 If they can’t pay their bills doing it, it’s a hobby.
 Hobbies are cool, but hobbies don’t put food on the table.
 Furthermore, pretending that your hobby is a profession is a clever way to avoid personal responsibility.

 This is not to say that a guy shouldn’t have something he does for fun.
 Hobbies are fine.
-Just avoid a good with a hobby that tries to parade in place of a job rather than a supplement to it.
+Just avoid a guy with a hobby that he does in place of a job rather than a supplement to it.

 Anything that hints at avoiding responsibility is a red flag, personal or otherwise.